matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### What motivates a facade pattern?

 - Classes should know as little as possible about other classes that they use (principle of least knowledge)
-- Relay on abstractions - interfaces - not on concrete implementation
+- Relay on abstractions: interfaces - not on concrete implementation
 - Loosely coupled code is always preferable to tightly code

 ```java